 Is It Illegal to Refuse a Court-Ordered Paternity Test?

 Yes, it is illegal.
 Neither parent can refuse to submit to a paternity test.
 The mother must supply a sample of the child’s DNA, and the father must supply his own.
-If anyone refuses to submit to court orders, they can be held in contempt of court, which is a crime punishable by fines and imprisonment.
+If anyone refuses to submit to court orders, they can be held in contempt of court, a crime punishable by fines and imprisonment.

 Why Parents Establish Paternity